Cotton Honey vs Clover Honey

 Frequently Asked Questions

-Does cotton honey come from cotton plants?
+Does cotton honey really come from cotton plants?

-Why does cotton honey crystallize quickly?
+Why does cotton honey crystallize into a creamy texture so quickly?

 More Honey Comparisons